HONDA HELIX (CN250)

 The closest competitor to the Helix is Yamaha’s Morphous scooter, which bears a lot of resemblance to the Helix in a newer design.
 The Morphous is spiritually the follow up generation to the Helix which Honda never bothered to design.
 The Morphous was sold from 2006 - 2008 and may be a good fit for anyone looking for a newer scooter than the Helix.
 While the Helix was sold until 2007, it was a slow seller for most of its run other than the 80’s, so most examples are older.

 A few other options are Kymco’s Grandvista 250 and Downtown 200i / 300i scooters.
 These newer scooters from Kymco are nice options for the open road that aren’t quite as long, low and unique as the Helix, but they are nicely designed highway capable scooters that still offer a cheaper and lighter package than a full sized maxi.
+As well, Honda’s new 300cc Forza scooter represents a great touring machine in the same vein as the Helix, albeit at a higher cost.

 Please consider adding an owner review of your Helix.
 It greatly benefits other readers and improves this site.